 - Unavailable Class: The class I need is no longer offered or not offered when I need it?

 This issue is common, but usually dealt with on a case-by-case basis.
 Usually the simple solution is a substitution for an equivalent class that is offered.
-Consult your advisor, and s/he can make recommendations and request the substitutions.
+Consult your faculty advisor, and s/he can make recommendations and request the substitutions.
 These substitutions usually apply to a specific program, so if a class is needed for both a certificate and a degree, you may need two substitutions.

 - Test-out: I already have the skills required for the class I'm supposed to take.
 Can I test out?

 - Some classes have standardized test-out procedures, and others do not, or are dealt with on a case-by-case basis.
-You'll need to consult with the Program Chair of the course or the Division Director (i.e. Math, English, etc..) to determine the policy for that course.
+You'll need to consult with your faculty advisor to determine the policy for that course.

 - Note that CPCC does not award credit for prior experience

 - I have an industry recognized certification (CCNA, A+, etc.) Can it take the place of a class?

 - Several nationally recognized industry certifications may be substituted for classes.
-Ask your Program Chair for more information if you hold an industry certification.
+Ask your faculty advisor for more information if you hold an industry certification.

 - Note that due to the inherent rapid and continual changes in Information Technology, certifications will only be considered for course substitutions that are less than 5 years old regardless of expiration date.

 I Still Have Questions - Who Can I Ask for Help?

-If you need one-on-one assistance with your questions about your degree path and the options available to you, you should first schedule an appointment with our IT Recruiter Kawan Bilal.
-If for some reason she is not available, we recommend that you contact a faculty advisor in your course of study.
-You may also visit either the IT Advanced Lab during normal business hours (or when a lab assistant who specializes in your area of need is scheduled to be in the lab) and someone may be able to assist you.
-Make certain to bring your program evaluation with you to your advisement session.
+If you need one-on-one assistance with your questions about your degree path and the options available to you, you should first schedule an appointment with our Program Assistant Kawan Bilal.
+If for some reason she is not available, we recommend that you contact the faculty advisor in your program of study.
+For course content help,please utilize any of the during normal business hours and a lab facilitator may be able to assist you.